World music: Afro Cuban ensemble

 What is the course about?

-A practical online workshop for intermediate players - frontline and rhythm section, including percussionists, where you will learn to play within this rhythmic music form.
-We will listen to examples and harmonic analysis of classic Cuban and Salsa repertoire so you can learn how to improvise over typical chord progressions.
-Develop your music reading, improvising and rhythmic skills so that you can learn to play this music with confidence.
-Gain insight into how to solo over some Classic Cuban and Salsa styles.
+Five practical sessions for frontline and rhythm section, including percussionists, where you will learn approaches to playing within this rhythmic music form.
+This will include listening to examples and harmonic analysis of classic Cuban and Salsa repertoire so you can learn how to improvise over typical chord progressions.

 Play Salsa, Son montuno, Mambo and Cha-cha-cha and learn about different rhythmic patterns which are played by the various instruments in a classic Cuban or Salsa ensemble.